Dunkaroos

-Dunkaroos are a brand of snack food from Betty Crocker, first launched in 1990.
+Dunkaroos are a brand of snack food manufactured by General Mills, first launched in 1990.
 It consists of a snack-sized package containing cookies and frosting; as the name implies, the cookies are meant to be dunked into the frosting before eating.
 Individual snack packages contain about ten small cookies and one cubic inch of frosting.

-The cookies are made in a variety of shapes, including a circle with an uppercase "D" in the center (the only shape featured in the 2020 version), feet, the mascot in different poses, and a hot air balloon.
+The cookies were made in a variety of shapes, including a circle with an uppercase "D" in the center (the only shape featured in the 2020 version), feet, the mascot in different poses, and a hot air balloon.

 Marketing

 The Dunkaroos mascot is a cartoon kangaroo, explaining the product's name which is a portmanteau of dunk and kangaroos.
 The original mascot was Sydney, a caricature of modern Australian culture, who wore a hat, vest, and tie and spoke with an Australian accent, and was voiced by John Cameron Mitchell.

 At the height of their popularity in 1996, a contest known as "Dunk-a-roos Kangaroo Kanga-Who Search" was held, resulting in the new mascot: Duncan, named the dunkin' daredevil.

 History

-The product was discontinued in the United States in 2012 but continued to be sold in Canada.
-In 2016, General Mills announced a campaign called "Smugglaroos", which encouraged Canadians travelling to the United States to bring the snack to Americans who wanted it.
-Dunkaroos continued being sold in Canada until January 2018, with no comment by General Mills.
-In December 2019 Dunkaroos were brought back unofficially by Nestlé with a chocolate-hazelnut flavour.
-The biscuits are shaped like a kangaroo biscuit.
+The product was discontinued in the United States in 2012, but continued to be sold in Canada.
+In 2016, General Mills announced a campaign called "Smugglaroos", which encouraged Canadians traveling to the United States to bring the snack to Americans who wanted it.
+Dunkaroos continued to be sold in Canada until General Mills suspended production there in 2017.

-This is only available in Australia as Nestlé does not have the right to sell Dunkaroos worldwide.
+In December 2019, Dunkaroos were briefly brought back in Australia by Nestlé with a chocolate-hazelnut flavour and kangaroo-shaped biscuits.
+While General Mills owns the brand in North America, Nestlé produces the snack in Australia due to its acquisition of Uncle Tobys, which originally launched the product there.
+However, Nestlé Australia confirmed the line was discontinued again in 2020.

 On February 3, 2020, a BuzzFeed article was published claiming that General Mills sent them exclusive info regarding a return of Dunkaroos.
 The official Twitter account for Dunkaroos claimed that they were scheduled to be re-released during the summer of 2020.
 It also used to link to the BuzzFeed article in the bio, but this was later changed to their official website.

 In May 2020, Dunkaroos began arriving at 7-Eleven stores in the United States until being brought to other stores, including Walmart, Target, and Kroger, a few months afterwards.
-The new single serving package went from 1oz to 1.5oz, and the sugar was reduced significantly.
+The new single serving package went from 1 oz to 1.5 oz, and the sugar was reduced significantly.

-On July 22, 2020, limited edition merchandise based on the brand was released, with each order including a pack of the aforementioned snack.
+On July 22, 2020, limited edition merchandise based on the brand was released, with each order including a pack of the aforementioned snack..